MTKruto/MTKruto/README.md

 ### Key Features

-- **Cross-runtime.** With MTKruto, you can write Telegram clients that run on Deno, browsers, or Node.js.
+- **Cross-runtime.** With MTKruto you can build Telegram clients that run on Deno, browsers, or Node.js.
 - **Uses Web APIs.** MTKruto takes advantages of modern [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) wherever possible instead of third-party or runtime-specific solutions.
 - **Uncomplicatedly extensible.** Get started with a couple lines of code.
 Extend everything from the session store to the MTProto transport.
 - **Type-safe.** All parts of MTKruto including the generated functions and types are fully type-safe and play well with TypeScript.